fpmi-pmvs2025/pmvs11b-lab8-pickme-team/README.md

 * The game ends when there are no more possible moves
 * View your best results in the "Leaderboard" section

+## To learn more about the project, visit our [Pages](https://fpmi-pmvs2025.github.io/pmvs11b-lab8-pickme-team/)

 ## Creators

 The project was developed by the team: